 Labour Force Survey: Highlights & Impact of Covid-19

-Labour Force Survey, May 2021: Nova Scotia Highlights and Summary of Labour Impact of COVID-19
+Labour Force Survey, August 2021: Nova Scotia Highlights and Summary of Labour Impact of COVID-19

-Snapshot of Nova Scotia’s Labour Market in April 2021(1)
+Snapshot of Nova Scotia’s Labour Market in August 2021(1)

-Compared to April 2021
+Compared to July 2021

 *Note: The regional statistics is 3-month moving average and seasonally unadjusted.
 Therefore, it is not comparable to the statistics used in the rest of the report and there is a delay in data showing the impact of lockdown.

-Labour Market Outcomes of Visible Minorities in Atlantic Canada in May 2021(3)
+Labour Market Outcomes of Visible Minorities in Atlantic Canada in August 2021(3)

-The next Labour Force Survey will be released on July 9th, covering the June labour market.
+The next Labour Force Survey will be released on October 8th, covering the August labour market.

 (1) Source: Statistics Canada, Table 14-10-0287-01, Adjusted for Seasonality, Both Sexes, Ages 15+.